Duchess Alexandra of Oldenburg: Early life

 Duke Peter, Alexandra's father, was the only surviving son of Grand Duchess Catherine Pavlovna, the fourth daughter of Tsar Paul I of Russia.
 Peter of Oldenburg followed a military career in the Imperial Russian Army and was also a scholar, a music composer and philanthropist.
 Alexandra's mother, Princess Therese of Nassau-Weilburg, was interested in painting and like her husband was deeply involved in charity work, so much so that she was considered an eccentric.
 The couple had a happy marriage, preferring a quiet family life rather than court life.
 They were devoted parents to their eight children, providing a careful education for them.

 The family spent the winter months in Peterhof and moved for the summer to their other residence Kamenoi-Ostroff.
 There, Alexandra and her siblings had a children's farm where they grew vegetables and tended farm animals under the supervision of their Russian governess.

 Alexandra and her siblings grew up surrounded by art and music.
 She learned Russian, German, English and French.
 Besides the usual school subjects, the children had to practice music, painting, dancing, riding and palace etiquette.
 Alexandra excelled at the arts and she was also interested in literature, Russian history and genealogy.
 Alexandra's education awoke in her an interest in medicine and in solving social problems of the poor.

 In 1848, Alexandra's parents took her and her younger brother, Nicholas, to visit their relatives in Germany.
-Their stayed with Alexandra's maternal family in Wiesbaden and Alexandra's paternal relatives in Oldenburg.
+They stayed with Alexandra's maternal family in Wiesbaden and Alexandra's paternal relatives in Oldenburg.